 4) use an EQ plug-in to attenuate any other offending frequencies.

 Finger squeaks, as most guitar players know, occur during note and chord changes, especially during points in your playing where you have to quickly change from one note or chord to the next.

-It’s typically quite difficult to avoid, and to a certain degree, it’s part of what makes the sound natural.
-For instance, if you ever use a guitar plug-in or VST plug-in, you’ll notice the finger squeaks are often completely absent.
+It’s typically quite difficult to avoid, and to a certain degree, it’s part of what makes the recording sound natural.
+For instance, if you ever use a guitar plug-in or VST plug-in, you’ll notice the finger squeaks are sometimes completely absent and it’s very weird without them.
 The squeaks are commonly what gives the playing its natural sound.

 1) Isolate the offending part of the recording

 At this stage, you’ve got your guitar track loaded into the DAW, however, you’ve noticed that the finger squeaks are too much, to the point where it takes away from the integrity and quality of the track.

 Listen to the guitar track on its own by using the “Solo” option in the DAW, and set up little automation points during each point of the offending track.
 Pin-point the exact part of the recording that needs to be attenuated using the zoom function.

 2) Hit the ‘A’ key on Your Keyboard to Bring Up the Automation Interface.